Shelob9/cashier/UPGRADE.md

 The above `IncompletePayment` exception could be an instance of a `PaymentFailure` when a card failure occured or of a `PaymentActionRequired` when a secondary action is needed to complete the payment.
 In the above example, the user is redirected to a new dedicated payment page which ships with Cashier.
 Here, the user can provide its payment details again and fulfill the secondary action (like 3D Secure).
 After that they're redirected to the url you've provided in the `redirect` parameter.

 Exceptions can be thrown for the following methods: `charge`, `invoiceFor`, `invoice` on the `Billable` user, on the `create` method when creating a new subscription or on the `swap` method on a subscription when swapping subscription.
 Technically, on every of these methods such an exception can occur and you should handle this gracefully in your app.
-The provided payment page by Cashier offers an easy transition to the new SCA requirements in Stripe but you may also choose to catch the exceptions and then let Stripe handle the rest through its settings (by emailing your customers).
+The provided payment page by Cashier offers an easy transition to the new SCA requirements but you may also choose to catch the exceptions and then let Stripe handle the rest through its settings (by emailing your customers).

+It should also be noted that previously, the `create` method on the subscription builder would immediately cancel any subscription with an `incomplete` or `incomplete_expired` status and throw a `SubscriptionCreationFailed` exception.
+This has now been replaced with the behavior described above and the `SubscriptionCreationFailed` has been removed.

 #### New `status` Column